 - 2. All SFC-funded provision (credit-bearing and non-credit bearing) falls within the scope of ILQR for universities and colleges, although there may be differences between institutions in terms of the extent to which non-credit bearing activity will feature in ILQR. - 3.
 To meet ESG compliance, ILQR for colleges and universities should include all higher education provision regardless of whether it is funded by SFC- this ensures that the TQEF is ESG compliant. - 4.
-The mechanism for reporting the outcomes of ILQR to SFC is through the SEAP and therefore the scope of the SEAP, which is focused on priority areas in the context of the institution, is likely to be narrower than that of ILQR itself.
-It is for institutions to decide how they report ILQR internally. - 5.
+The mechanism for reporting the outcomes of ILQR to SFC is through the SEAP, which should focus on strengths and/or priority areas for development drawn from themes arising from the ILQR process.
+It is for institutions to decide how they report on ILQR internally. - 5.
 All provision should be reviewed on a cycle of not more than six years, including all provision delivered in collaboration with others, work-based provision including apprenticeships and placements, online and distance learning, taught postgraduate awards, supervision of research students and transnational education. - 6.
 Each institution is expected to produce a schedule for reviewing their provision, with some form of review activity taking place within each academic session.
 The review schedule does not have to be submitted to SFC but should be kept up-to-date and available for discussion on request by SFC or the QAA. - 7.
 It is for institutions to determine the precise order and aggregation of programmes and subjects in ways which provide coherence and fit the organisational structure, mode of delivery and enhancement-led approach.
 The aggregation of programmes and subjects in the review process should have sufficient granularity to allow adequate scrutiny of programmes and disciplines including ensuring there is adequate external scrutiny at the discipline level by the external panel member(s).
 Excessive aggregation should be avoided if it means the process cannot examine the 'fine structure' of provision and does not facilitate the identification of specific issues affecting programmes.